armno/armno.github.io/about/index.md

 > TL;DR &ndash; #javascript #css #mobileweb #perfmatters #cordova

 สวัสดี.
 My name is Armno.
 I am a nerdy web developer living in the beautiful Chiang Mai, Thailand.
 I have started my career as a web developer since 2010.
 I work on HTML/JS/CSS and some PHP/Ruby for fun, but my favorites are still those front-end shits.
-Starting mid-2013, I primarily work on mobile app development using [Cordova][cordova].
+Starting mid-2013, I primarily work on mobile app development using [Cordova][cordova] and [Angular][angular].

 I am learning to be a good web designer as well.
 I believe good design can make <del>websites</del> <ins>things</ins> better.
 I pretend to be a typography nerd sometimes.